andrewcooke/ParserCombinator.jl/README.md

 end

 function execute(c::Child, s::ChildStateStart, iter, source)
+  # the above returns an Execute instance, which tells the trampoline to
-  # the above will call here, where we check if the text matches
+  # make a call here, where we check if the text matches
   if compare(c.text, source[iter:])
-    Response(c, ChildStateSucceeded(), iter, Value(c.text))
+    Response(c, ChildStateSucceeded(), iter, Success(c.text))
   else
-    Response(c, ChildStateFailed(), iter, FAIL) end end
+    Response(c, ChildStateFailed(), iter, FAILURE) end end

 function response(p::Parent, s::ParentState, c::Child, cs::ChildState, iter, source, result::Value)
-  # the message containing a Value above triggers a call here, where we do
+  # the Response message containing Success above triggers a call here, where
-  # something with the result (like save it in the ParentState)
+  # we do something with the result (like save it in the ParentState)
   ...
   # and then perhaps evaluate child2...
   Execute(p, s, p.child2, ChildStateStart(), iter)
 end
 ```

+Hopefully you can see how each returned `Execute` and `Response` results in
+the calling of an `execute()` or `response()` function.
+In this way we can
+write code that works as though it is recursive, without exhausting Julia's
+stack.

 Finally, to simplify caching in the trampoline, it is important that the
 different matchers appear as simple calls and responses.
 So internal